About event fields

-Note that any deactivated fields are hidden from the list by default.
+Note that deactivated fields are hidden from the list by default.
 If you are looking for a deactivated field, check the Show deactivated fields box.

 Click on the pencil icon to the right of the field you want to edit and modify accordingly:

 What you can do with the built-in event fields:

 - Rename the field.
 If this is left blank, the field will display its default name (e.g. Who).

 - Deactivate the field.
 This will completely hide the field from all existing and future events.
 If you would like the field to still show up on old events where it was filled in, you can uncheck Hide from existing events.
 You can also deactivate the field from the field list.

-If you have particular information you want to store on individual events that isn’t a good fit for the existing Who, Where and Description fields, you might want to create custom event fields of your own.
+If you have particular information you want to store on individual events that isn’t a good fit for the existing default event fields, you can create custom event fields of your own.
 The number of custom fields you can create varies by pricing plan.

 There are currently three types of field you can create: